nyu-csci-ua-0480-002-fall-2015/examples/class12/README.md

 	* db.cats.insert({name:'paw newman'})
 	* db.cats.insert({name:'katy purry'})
 	* db.cats.insert({name:'chairman meow'})

+Once you have your database running, you can run the web app (which used express generator to bootstrap the project layout):

+* in this directory (class12/catnames)... npm install . (to get all dependencies, like express, body-parser, etc.)
 * use bin/www (when you're in the class12/catnames directory) to run (we used express generator to start this)
+* point your browser to localhost:3000